brharper-clgx/Niko/backstory.md

 The guards eventually regained control of the castle and killed or captured the intruders.
 Nine in total, each carrying the symbol of the Red Dawn and armed in a manner that spoke of an intent to murder rather than rob.
 I recognized some of them.
 Men I had shared laughter and drinks with.
 This was my doing.

 ### Exile
-Young Henrietta, only seven, was rushed to the phÿsik for minor wounds to her arms and legs from protector herself from an assailant.
+Young Henrietta, only seven, was rushed to the phÿsik for minor wounds to her arms and legs from fighting off an assailant.
 Assured that the danger was at a pause, I rushed to Lord Advisor's chambers.
 He was surrounded by two guard captains and another bald, robed man who I did not recognize.

 "I know where they gained entry to the castle, you need to post guards there immediately!", I gasped.